Abe27342/belle-puzzles/README.md

 ## Website Infrastructure

 The website is hosted with azure static web apps.
 Deployment details can be found in the github workflows folder.

+TODO: handle commas and other things in channel names reasonably.